isomerpages/moe-frontierpri/_our-curriculum/Mathematics.md

 will be given opportunities to discuss and express their thoughts and ideas in both verbal and written forms.
 Teachers scaffolds students’ learning through the use of&nbsp; mathematical language.</p>
-<p>Through verbalising the thoughts processes while tackling reasoning and
+<p>Through verbalising the thought processes while tackling reasoning and
 communication tasks, students develop the capacities to think logically, confidently, critically and creatively.
-These thinking dispositions are important for our Frontierers to lead a productive life and be life-long learners.</p>
+This strengthens their<strong> e21CC</strong> - Critical thinking skills and Communication skills.
+These dispositions are important for our Frontierers to lead a productive life and be life-long learners.</p>
 <table style="minWidth: 50px">